-2.20 A calculation should be carried out that demonstrates that the DER of the dwelling as designed is no greater than the TER.
+2.26 A calculation should be carried out that demonstrates that the DER of the dwelling as designed is better than the TER by at least the margin provided in paragraph 2.48.
 This design based calculation and list of specifications of the building envelope and the fixed building services used in calculating the DER is required to be given to the district council with the building control application.
-This specification should be as given in Appendix B.
+This specification should be as given in Appendix A.

 This design-stage calculation and provision of a list of specifications will assist the district council to confirm that what is being built aligns with the claimed performance.
-It is expected that software implementations of SAP 2009 will be used to produce the list of specifications and highlight those features of the design that are critical to achieving compliance.
+Software implementations of SAP 2009 will produce the list of specifications and highlight those features of the design that are critical to achieving compliance, subject to the additional manual checks noted in paragraph 2.1.
 These "key features" can be used to prioritise the risk based inspection of the dwelling as part of confirming compliance.
-If a provisional energy rating is calculated at this stage and an interim recommendations report is therefore available, the recommendations should be reviewed by the developer to see if further carbon mitigation measures might be incorporated in a cost-effective manner.